MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 The following PowerShell modules are required for the investigation of the cloud environment:

 - Azure AD PowerShell for Graph module.
-For instructions, see [Install Azure Active Directory PowerShell for Graph](/powershell/azure/active-directory/
+For installation instructions, see [Install Azure Active Directory PowerShell for Graph](/powershell/azure/active-directory/

-  When you use Azure AD commands that are not part of the built-in modules in Azure, you need the MSOnline module, which is the same module that's used for Microsoft 365.
-For instructions, see [Azure Active Directory (MSOnline)](/powershell/azure/active-directory/install-msonlinev1).
+  If you need older cmdlets in the MSOnline (v1) Azure AD module, see [Azure Active Directory (MSOnline)](/powershell/azure/active-directory/install-msonlinev1).

-  To work with Azure AD (which contains a set of functions) from PowerShell, install the Azure AD module.

-- Exchange Online PowerShell V2 module: For instructions, see [Install and maintain the EXO V2 module](/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#install-and-maintain-the-exo-v2-module).
+- Exchange Online PowerShell V2 module: For installation instructions, see [Install and maintain the EXO V2 module](/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#install-and-maintain-the-exo-v2-module).

-- Azure AD Incident Response PowerShell module: For instructions, see [Azure AD Incident Response PowerShell Module](https://github.com/AzureAD/Azure-AD-Incident-Response-PowerShell-Module)
+- Azure AD Incident Response PowerShell module: For installation instructions, see [Azure AD Incident Response PowerShell Module](https://github.com/AzureAD/Azure-AD-Incident-Response-PowerShell-Module)

 ## Workflow